amineabdaoui/python-heideltime/README.md

 # Future Work
 - Encapsulate the returned tagged string in a python object
+- Find a way to install the appropriate POS tagger files according to the user OS.
 - Package all the necessary parts in the same python package and release it on PyPi.

+`Pull requests` are welcome to improve this wrapper (which is in an early stage).